 PROS & CONS FOR GOING

 The pros to travelling to Mexico for this day might be obvious.
 The cities are decorated with skulls, puppets, the orange flowers, alters and the fine paper garlands everywhere.
 Even all through our month long journey, we saw the decorations up many places.

-The day after we found (by coincidence) a large market in the part of town called Coyoacán, and there was music, stalls with every kind of souvenir and food, and the streets were car-free.
-It was extremely crowded, but the only celebration we actually could be part of.
+The day after we found (by coincidence) a large market in the part of town called Coyoacán.
+The market is filled with music, stalls with every kind of souvenir and food, and the streets are car-free making this extremely popular and crowded.
+We really liked it, and it was actually the only celebration we could be part of.

 The actual day is November 2., but the celebration lasts several days.
 Being national holidays many things were closed (except for a few museums).
 This is not great, when you are a tourist visiting for a few days.